Climate Change

 Climate Change-related Governance Structure

-*1 Normally held once or twice a year, three times in FY2023.
+*1 Normally held once or twice a year, twice in FY2025.

 Climate Change-related Governance Structure